andresberejnoi/NetBuilder/README.md

   of the network are not defined yet.
 The second line tells it to initialize weights for a shape of two input nodes for the first layer and one output node at the final layer.
-  To create hidden layers, just add then to the topology parameter when initializing the network:
+  To create hidden layers, just add them to the topology parameter when initializing the network:

   >>> net = nb.Network()